Chemex Filters in Canada (Paper, Metal, Reusable)

 ||SEE ON AMAZON|

-If you own a Chemex, it is worth owning a set of the classic Chemex filters (1).
-These double-bonded paper coffee filters are 20 to 30 percent thicker than traditional paper filters, giving Chemex coffee its recognizable light body and complex flavours.
+If you own a Chemex, it is worth owning a set of the classic Chemex coffee filters (1).
+These double-bonded paper coffee filters are 20 to 30 percent thicker than traditional paper coffee filters, giving Chemex coffee its recognizable light body and complex flavours.
 The thicker paper absorbs more of the coffee oils and blocks all of the coffee grounds, for a notably smooth and clean cup, according to Chemex.

 By using Chemex filter papers one is able to brew coffee as strong as they like, without acidity and bitterness.